My current top rated rides: SWEET!

 At first it did not feel as quick in the

-tight twisties, but I've gotten used to it and now I'm faster soooo
+tight twisties, as a 26er, but I've gotten used to it and now I'm faster soooo

 much faster!